Lars Knudsen (cryptographer)

-Lars Ramkilde Knudsen (born 21 February 1962) is a Danish researcher in cryptography, particularly interested in the design and analysis of block ciphers, hash functions and message authentication codes (MACs).
+Lars Ramkilde Knudsen (born 21 February 1962) is a Danish professor in cryptography.

 Academic

-After some early work in banking, Knudsen enrolled at Aarhus University in 1984 studying mathematics and computer science, gaining an MSc in 1992 and a PhD in 1994.
+Knudsen enrolled at Aarhus University in 1984 studying mathematics and computer science, gaining an MSc in 1992 and a PhD in 1994.
 In 1999 he became a professor at the University of Bergen, Norway and in 2001 he became a professor at the Technical University of Denmark (DTU).
 Ivan Damgård was Lars' mentor during his studies at Aarhus University.

 Publications

-Knudsen has published a couple of papers on cryptanalysis of cryptographic primitives, including the R-MAC scheme, the SHA-1 and MD2 hash functions, and a couple of block ciphers: DES, DFC, IDEA, ICE, LOKI, MISTY, RC2, RC5, RC6, SC2000, Skipjack, Square and SAFER.
+Knudsen has published papers on cryptanalysis of cryptographic primitives, including the R-MAC scheme, the SHA-1 and MD2 hash functions, and some block ciphers: DES, DFC, IDEA, ICE, LOKI, MISTY, RC2, RC5, RC6, SC2000, Skipjack, Square and SAFER.

-Knudsen was involved in designing some ciphers: AES candidates DEAL, Serpent (the latter in conjunction with Ross Anderson and Eli Biham) and the lightweight cipher PRESENT included in ISO/IEC 29192-2:2019.
+Knudsen was involved in designing ciphers: Serpent and the lightweight cipher PRESENT included in ISO/IEC 29192-2:2019.
 He was involved in designing Grøstl, a hash function which was one of the submissions to the NIST SHA-3 competition (it was not the winner).

 He introduced the technique of impossible differential cryptanalysis and integral cryptanalysis.

-Industry and Research Contributions
+Industry

-Knudsen is a co-founder at Dencrypt A/S and PiiGuard ApS, companies specializing in secure communication technologies.
-He has secured multiple research grants, including those for “Quantum Safe Cryptography” and “Post-Quantum Secure Symmetric Cryptography.”
-His work has significantly influenced the development of secure encryption standards.
+Knudsen is a co-founder of the communications companies Dencrypt A/S and PiiGuard ApS.
 Knudsen has been an editor for journals such as IEEE Transactions on Information Forensics and Security and Design, Codes and Cryptography.
 He has also chaired a number of international cryptography conferences, including FSE 1999, Eurocrypt 2002 and SAC 2012.

-Awards and Recognitions
+Awards and recognitions

 In August 2021, Knudsen was knighted as Ridder af Dannebrog.
 He has been a Fellow of the International Association of Cryptologic Research (IACR) since 2013 and a member of the Danish Academy of Technical Sciences (ATV) since 2005.